8 Best Renters Insurance Companies in Georgia of 2026

 The best affordable plan will have a low premium and many ways to contact customer service, such as using a company’s app or speaking to a live agent.

-In addition, customer service reps need to be friendly and patient, as good service makes the process of buying a policy transparent and straightforward.
+In addition, customer service reps need to be friendly and patient, as good service makes buying a policy transparent and straightforward.

 The rep needs to hold your hand throughout the buying process and be able to explain what their company offers in as much detail as possible.